Frequently Asked Questions

 Namibia SMS Market Overview

-Market Conditions: Namibia has a growing mobile market with increasing SMS usage for both personal and business communications.
-The country's telecommunications sector is dominated by major operators like MTC Namibia and Telecom Namibia.
-While OTT messaging apps are gaining popularity in urban areas, SMS remains a crucial communication channel, especially in rural regions where internet connectivity may be limited.
+Market Conditions: Namibia's growing mobile market features increasing SMS usage for both personal and business communications.
+The Namibian telecommunications sector has three mobile operators: MTC Namibia (82% market share as of end-2023), Telecom Namibia (17% market share as of end-2023), and Paratus, which launched as the third private mobile operator in September 2025 with a 4G/5G network and e-SIM service.
+While OTT messaging apps gain popularity in urban areas, SMS remains a crucial communication channel for reaching customers in Namibia, especially in rural regions where internet connectivity may be limited.
 Android devices hold a significant market share compared to iOS in the Namibian market.

 Key SMS Features and Capabilities in Namibia

-Namibia supports basic SMS functionality with concatenated messaging capabilities, though some advanced features like two-way SMS are not available.
+Namibia supports basic SMS functionality with concatenated messaging capabilities, though the country does not support advanced features like two-way SMS.

-Two-way SMS is not supported in Namibia through major SMS providers.
-This means businesses can send messages to customers, but cannot receive replies through the same channel.
+Namibia does not support two-way SMS through major SMS providers (source: Twilio Guidelines for Namibia, October 2025).
+You can send messages to customers but cannot receive replies through the same channel.

 Concatenated Messages (Segmented SMS)